Chronicle of the Priest of Duklja

+It contains some semi-mythical material on the early history of the Western South Slavs.
 Historians have yet to discount the work as based on inaccuracies and fiction.
 The postulates are there that Slavs lived in the Balkans from the 5th- to the 12th-century.
 It recounts the history of Dalmatia and nearby regions from the 5th to the mid-12th century.
-It contains some semi-mythological material on the early history of the Western South Slavs.
-The section "The Life of St. Jovan Vladimir", is believed to be a fictional account of earlier history.
+The section "Life of St. Jovan Vladimir", is believed to be one of the local traditions integrated into the narrative.

 Authorship and date

-The work was purportedly compiled by an anonymous "priest of Duklja" (presbyter Diocleas, known in Serbo-Croatian as pop Dukljanin).
+The work was traditionally ascribed to an anonymous "priest of Duklja" (presbyter Diocleas, known in Serbo-Croatian as pop Dukljanin).
 The work is preserved only in its Latin redactions from a 17th-century printing.
 Dmine Papalić, a nobleman from Split, found the text which he transcribed in 1509–10, which was translated by Marko Marulić into Latin in 1510, with the title Regnum Dalmatiae et Croatiae gesta.
 Mavro Orbin, a Ragusan historian, included the work (amongst other works) in his Il regno de gli Slavi (ca. 1601); Johannes Lucius did the same in ca. 1666.
 These Latin redactions claim that the original was written in Slavic.

-The chronicle, written in Latin, was completed between 1299 and 1301 in the town of Bar (in Montenegro), then part of the Serbian Kingdom.
-Its author was presbyter Rudger (or Rudiger), the Catholic Archbishop of Bar (Antivari), who was probably of Czech origin.
-He is thought to have lived around 1300 because Bosnian borders are referred to in a way that coincides with an anonymous text, the Anonymi Descriptio Europae Orientalis (Cracow, 1916), that has been dated to the year 1308.
-Early 21st-century research has established that Rudger flourished in ca. 1296–1300.
+According to its recent editor, Tibor Živković, the chronicle, written in Latin, was completed in two versions between 1295 and 1301 in the towns of Split, then part of the Kingdom of Croatia in personal union with Hungary, and Bar (in Montenegro), then part of the Serbian Kingdom.
+Its author was presbyter Rudger (or Rüdiger), the Catholic Archbishop of Bar (Antivari), who was probably of Czech origin.
+He is thought to have written around 1300 because Bosnian borders are referred to in a way that coincides with an anonymous text, the Anonymi Descriptio Europae Orientalis, that has been dated to the year 1308.
+Rudger became Archbishop of Bar in 1298, but was expelled from the town in 1301 by order of the Serbian king Stefan Uroš II Milutin; Rudger died at the monastery of Zwettl, in Austria, in on 8 December 1305.
+On the basis of its content, Rudger's composition is believed to have been heavily influenced by his knowledge of medieval Latin sources, from Isidore of Seville and Jordanes to Peter Abelard and Geoffrey of Monmouth and Bohemian and Polish historical works.
+The themes and scope of Rudger's work are supposed to have been shaped by the political interests and priorities of his patron, Paul I Šubić of Bribir, Ban of Croatia and Lord of Bosnia.